Health Benefits of Beetroot and Beet Juice

-It is packed full of antioxidants, such as vitamin A and vitamin B6, so drinking a daily glass of this vegetable juice is great for giving your immune system a boost.
+Beetroot is packed full of immune-boosting Vitamin C and antioxidants, such as vitamin A and vitamin B6, so drinking a daily glass of this vegetable juice is great for giving your immune system a boost.

 Lowering Blood Pressure

-A 2008 study in the medical journal Hypertension, which is the journal of the American Heart Association, showed that by drinking two cups of beetroot juice a day you could lower your blood pressure by as much as 10 points, for around 24 hours.
-Lowering blood pressure is important because it helps to bring down the risks of developing heart disease or having a stroke.
-It contains a chemical called nitric oxide which helps to relax blood vessels, obstructs blood clot formation and displays powerful anti-inflammatory properties.
+A 2008 study in the medical journal Hypertension, which is the journal of the American Heart Association, showed that drinking two cups of beetroot juice a day can lower blood pressure by as much as 10 points for a 24-hour period.
+Lowering blood pressure is important because it helps lower the risk of heart disease and stroke.
+Beetroot juice contains a chemical called nitric oxide, which helps to relax blood vessels, obstructs blood clot formation, and displays powerful anti-inflammatory properties.

 Helping Pregnant Women

-It is an excellent source of folic acid, which we need in our diets because it is an essential aid to normal tissue growth.
+Beets are an excellent source of folic acid, which is essential for normal tissue growth.
 Folic acid is an especially important part of a pregnant woman’s diet because it helps in the development of a baby’s spinal cord in the first trimester of pregnancy and can guard against defects of the spinal cord such as spina bifida.

 Reducing the Risk of Osteoporosis